Dimasa language: Sentence syntax

+The verb is rarely inflected for person and gender.

+Subject–object–verb word order is usual; Object–verb–subject word order also occurs.

 Writing system

 Dimasa is written using Latin script, which has been introduced in the lower primary education system in Dima Hasao District.
 The main guiding force behind it is the Dimasa Lairidim Hosom, a literary apex body of the Dimasa community.